Joondalup Library – local history collection

 If you would like to consider donating items to the local history collection, please see the article on Local history donations.

-Help us update our local history records
+Help update local history records

 Joondalup Library’s local history collection is a treasure trove of information about the early settlement of the City of Joondalup and Wanneroo areas.
 The local history team collects, preserves and celebrates the rich heritage of the area, and it’s always exciting when new historical details come to light.